luisdiogo2071317/azure-docs.pt-pt/articles/iot-accelerators/iot-accelerators-permissions.md

 As funções de administrador do Azure controlam a capacidade de mapear uma subscrição do Azure para um inquilino do AAD.

-Saiba mais sobre as funções de administrador do Azure no artigo [como adicionar ou alterar o Coadministrador do Azure, o administrador de serviços e o administrador de conta][lnk-admin-roles].
+Saiba mais sobre as funções de administrador do Azure no artigo [adicionar ou alterar os administradores de subscrição do Azure][lnk-admin-roles].

 ## <a name="faq"></a>FAQ